project-kessel/docs/src/content/docs/start-here/kessel-inventory.md

 Inventory keeps the latest data for a resource, but it also keeps a history of the changes.

-When a resource is created, a new entry on the `resource_history` table is also created, indicated that the operation is `CREATE`.
+When a resource is created, a new entry is added to the `resource_history` table, indicating the operation as `CREATE`.

-This value will match the operation that affected the result (`CREATE`, `UPDATE` or `DELETE`).
+The operation type (`CREATE`, `UPDATE` or `DELETE`) corresponds to the action taken on the resource.
 Each entry in the `resource_history` may be deleted once it reach a certain time.

 ### Resource lifecycle diagram